 F. If a student enrolls in a class during the Change of Class Schedule Period, but after an assignment is due, the instructor shall either offer a reasonable opportunity to make up the assignment without penalty or excuse the student from completing the assignment.

-G. It is each student’s responsibility to present a copy of the official list to the appropriate instructors and make arrangements prior to the absence.
+G. Sponsors of university activities requiring absence from class will prepare and sign an official list of the names of those students who plan to be absent.
+University-approved activities include but are not necessarily limited to those activities sponsored by Departments, Programs,official student clubs and organizations or other University Divisions/Units.
+It is each student’s responsibility to present a copy of the official list to the appropriate instructors and make arrangements prior to the absence.
 Members of the university community directing or arranging such activities must adhere to the following guidelines:

 Scheduling of such activities shall not overlap with official final examination periods;